 - Summarizing the Main Points of the Paper

 At this point, you should not exactly repeat their ideas as they did in the body.
-This time, you do not need to support every statement but give a brief overview of the critical points.
+This time, you do not need to support but give a brief overview of the critical points.
 Make sure that you do not add any details that are new to the research paper conclusion.

 - Discussing the Significance of the Points in the Research Paper